 A question on a lot of people’s minds in regards to mortgages during this COVID-19 situation, is can I still get a mortgage for a property if I have been furloughed (the Government Coronavirus Job Retention Scheme) by my employer and I am temporarily receiving 80% of my employed income via the Government scheme.
 (When you are furloughed your employer receives a grant from HMRC to cover the lower of 80% of an employee’s regular wage or £2,500 per month).
 For more information see link here)

-The good news is that some UK lenders with very competitive mortgage deals are now adjusting their income criteria to accept and support applicants in this position, please see an extract one lenders criteria released today (02.04.2020).
+Some good news for borrowers this morning is that some UK lenders with very competitive mortgage deals are now adjusting their income criteria to accept and support applicants in this position, please see an extract one lenders criteria released today (02.04.2020).

 Please note that mortgage affordability would be assessed by the lender on your temporarily furloughed income NOT the full normal income from your employer.